RoqayaMourad/Images-Blender/readme.md

 # Image Style Transfer Web App

-This project is a web application built with Flask for performing image style transfer using a pre-trained model from TensorFlow Hub.
+A web application built with Flask for performing image style transfer using a pre-trained model from TensorFlow Hub.
 Users can upload a content image and a style image, and the application will generate a stylized image that merges the styles of both images.

 ## Features